Beyond the Superfood Hype

 Here’s the thing: I don’t cook with graviola because of its health benefits.
 I cook with it because I’m absolutely smitten with this fruit.

-Most people don’t know what to do with graviola’s natural sourness, so they drown it in sugar—which completely kills its incredible aromatics and complex flavors.
+Most people don’t know what to do with graviola’s natural sourness, so they drown it in sugar—which completely kills its incredible aromatics and complex flavours.
 That’s like putting ketchup on wagyu beef.

 When you taste graviola properly, it’s pleasantly sour with an aroma that transports you to an exotic garden in some fantasy realm.
 Its other Latin name, guanabana, sounds like a Brazilian dance—and that’s exactly the kind of joyful energy this fruit brings to a dish.